feelixs/find-song/README.md

 >**Where does it get its links?**

-Before replying with the song information, find-song will do a quick google search using selenium and the song title & artists.
-If it finds a youtube video, it does an ACRCloud request on that video to see if its audio matches that of the first request - if it does, it includes the video in its reply.

-If the youtube search didn't yield any results or didn't match, it searches the Spotify API to find exact matches of the song name & artists from the ACRCloud request.
+Before replying with the song information, find-song will do a search on the Spotify API to find exact matches of the song name & artists from the ACRCloud request.

-If none of those work, find-song defaults to constructing a link using ACRCloud's database website, aha-music.com.
+If the spotify search doesn't work, find-song defaults to constructing a link using ACRCloud's database website, aha-music.com.

 <br />